allansomensi/printer-supplies-api/README.md

 - **SQLx:** For interaction with the database and migrations.
 - **Just:** For utility scripts.
 - **Docker:** For database container.
-- **Postman:** API documentation.
+- **Swagger:** API documentation.

 ## Features

-- CRUD operations for printers, brands, drums, and toners.
+- CRUD operations for movements, printers, brands, drums, and toners.
 - Inventory management for toners and drums.
 - Docker Compose setup for easy deployment.
 - Database migrations included.
-- API documentation available in Postman.
+- API documentation available with Swagger UI.

 ---